mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 | RAM                     | 3 GiB + Swap (better: 4 GiB and more + Swap) |
 | Disk                    | 15 GiB (without emails)                      |
 | System Type             | x86_64                                       |

+As of today (29th Dec 2019), we recommend using any distribution listed as supported by Docker CE (check https://docs.docker.com/install/).
+We test on CentOS 7, Debian 9/10 and Ubuntu 18.04.

 ClamAV and Solr are greedy RAM munchers.
 You can disable them in `mailcow.conf` by settings SKIP_CLAMD=y and SKIP_SOLR=y.